Olaroll/advent-of-code-2022/README.md

 - Went with simple match statements for the RPS logic.
 - Quite happy with how the input iterating and parsing turned out.
 - Had a bit of a brain fart at one point and lost like 10 mins >_<

+### Day 03
+#### Part 1: 00:40:46 --> Part 2: 00:09:12
+- Spent most of the time figuring out HashSet intersections.
+- This task took some fiddling to satisfy the borrow checker.